PyMamba/mamba-framework/docs/development/view.rst

         {% endblock %}

-As you can see, this new template file inherits from ``layout.html``, as we already defined our web site layout we have only to take care of the *content* of this especific template or page, in this way we don't need to rewrite unnecesary HTML code in every template in our web site.
+As you can see, this new template file inherits from ``layout.html``, as we already defined our web site layout we have only to take care of the *content* of this especific template or page, in this way we don't need to rewrite unnecessary HTML code in every template in our web site.

 We can create as many template files as we want for our application but those templates are just static templates their content is really inmutable.
 Sometimes this us just what you want because you are creating a single page application for example and what you need is just load some JavaScript files that really takes care of all the frontend related actions.

 To generate dynamic content for our templates we need controllers and routes that call actions in those controllers and then render a view based in our template files.

-The mamba Template class
+The Mamba Template class
 ========================

-The way that mamba controllers have to render our templates is just using the :class:`mamba.core.templating.Template` class.
-We can render whatever template that we need instanciating those classes and calling their ``render`` method with the arguments that we need.
+The way that Mamba controllers have to render our templates is just using the :class:`mamba.core.templating.Template` class.
+We can render whatever template that we need instantiating those classes and calling their ``render`` method with the arguments that we need.

 .. sourcecode:: python